victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 1. All external (to the core) memory traffic, including cache transfers and DMA;
 1. All Debug and Observability traffic;
-1. Runtime exceptions signaling;
+1. Runtime exceptions signalling;
 1. Application-level HRPC communication.

-Such unification allows placing xPU to any place where HRPC network is available:
+Such unification allows placing xPU at any place where HRPC network is available:

 * In an accelerator's cluster;
 * Inside DDR memory controller;
 * On a DRAM memory module (*near* memory chips, CXL-mem, PNM-DRAM);
-* Inside a DRAM chip on a separate stacked die (deep PIM-DRAM);
+* Inside a DRAM chip on a separate stacked die (in-package PIM-DRAM);
 * On a DRAM memory *die* (PIM-DRAM);
 * Inside a network router;
 * < ...your idea here... >

 In all cases kernel's code running in such xPUs will be able to communicate bidirectionally with the rest of environment.

-Both HRPC (low-level) and system-level endpoints specification is meant to be an open protocol, so independent manufacturers may contribute both _specialized cores_ and _middleware_ into the ecosystem.
-Software tools will be able to adapt to a new hardware either automatically or with minimal efforts.
+Both HRPC (low-level) and system-level endpoints specification is meant to be an open protocol, so independent manufacturers may contribute both _specialized cores_ and _middleware_ into the Framework-supported ecosystem.
+Software tools will be able to adapt to a new hardware either automatically or with minimal manual efforts.

-Memoria code may be pretty large and have deep function call chains, so instruction cache is essential in this design (with instruction latencies caused by it).
+Memoria code may be pretty large and have deep function call chains, so instruction cache is essential in this design (with, unfortunately, unpredictable instruction execution latencies caused by that).
 Another essential part of the core is 'stack cache' -- dedicated data cache for handling thread stacks.
 It's necessary when internal data memory is used as a scratchpad, not a D$:

 {{< figure src="xpu.svg" >}}

 What this architecture is not going to have, is _cache coherency_ support (unless it's really necessary in some narrow cases).
-MAA relies on persistent and functional data structures where mutable data is private to a writer, and readers may see only immutable data.
+MAA relies on PDS where mutable data is private to a writer, and readers may see only immutable data.
 If there is some shared structured mutable data access, like atomic reference counting, it can be done explicitly via RPC-style messaging (HRPC) and hardware-accelerated services.

 ## Accelerator Module

 The whole point of MAA is to maximize utilization of available _memory parallelism_ by moving processing closer to the data, primarily for _lowering access latency_, but also for _increasing throughput_.

 Ideally, every *memory bank* in the system should have either xPU or a fixed functions associated with it.
 Embedding logic into a DRAM die is technically challenging, although some solutions are already [commercially available](https://arxiv.org/pdf/2105.03814).
 Stacking DRAM and processing dies is more expensive, but may be better fit into existing processes.
-This is what we call here "Processing In Memory" or PIM.

 The simplest way is to put xPU and fixed functions into a DRAM memory controller (MC), making it 'smart' this way.
 Here the logic is operating at the memory speed and has the shortest part to.
 No caches, switches and clock doming crossing.
 But processing throughput is limited comparing to what is possible with PIM mode.
-This is "Processing Near Memory" or PNM.

 So, **optimization for memory parallelism with PNM/PIM modes** and **targeting memory access latency**, not just throughput, is what makes some computational architecture good for Memoria applications.